BEFORE YOUR STAY

 On Saturdays dinner at the restaurant starts at 6.30 pm.

 Use of the spa area and boats

-The outdoor spa, canoes and boats are available for overnight guests 24-7 - from check-in at 3 pm on the day of arrival.
+The outdoor spa, canoes and boats are available for our guests when there is light.

 How to get here by car